Christian Arroyo Player Props: Red Sox vs. Phillies

 Christian Arroyo At The Plate

-- Arroyo is hitting .243 with four doubles, a home run and four walks.
+- Arroyo has five doubles, a home run and four walks while batting .257.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.